- Each university may submit two entrants’ work in this competition.

 primarily by the entrant.

 Entries must have been disseminated on air or online or both from September 1, 2019 through January 26, 2021.

-This event is open to the top five winners from the Radio News & Features Competition.
+This event is open to the top five winners from the Audio News & Features Competition.

 Radio entries are judged based on the following criteria: